whitequark/lab-notebook/content/notes/2018-08-02-sony-xperia-z2-lcd-microphotography.md

   - pretty pictures
 ---

-I took some microphotographs of a counterfeit Sony Xperia Z2 LCD display, bought on Taobao circa 2017.
+I took some microphotographs of a counterfeit Sony Xperia Z2 LCD display, bought on Taobao circa 2017, using an Amscope ME300TZ-2L-3M metallurgical microscope.
 (This display would not initialize with an unmodified firmware, and was factory-programmed to match the never used, due to a bug, DeviceTree display configuration present in the Xperia Z2 kernel image.)

 The combined light photo is not digitally manipulated; this is just how it looks with both episcopic and diascopic light sources on.